sindhujay/TITAN/README.md

 # TITAN
-repository to store code for TITAN bot
+repository to store code for TITAN bot.